DimitrisPr/Medrical/README.md

 ## Medrical producer

-The medrical producer can be launched using:
+The medrical producer can be launched with:
 ```sh
 ~$ medrical produce
 ```